 The Chase Sapphire Preferred card is under the Chase 5/24 rule.
 Meaning, if you’ve already opened 5 personal credit cards, any personal card with any bank, within the past 24 months, then Chase will not approve you for this card.

-Chase will not approve you for this card if you already have any other Sapphire card open, or if you’ received a bonus on any Sapphire card (Preferred or Reserve) within the past 48 months.
+Chase will not approve you for this card if you already have any other Sapphire card open (downgrading the card from a Sapphire to a Freedom card will help, just wait 48 hours after the downgrade before you apply).
+You are also not eligible for a new Sapphire card if you’ve received a bonus on any Sapphire card (Preferred or Reserve) within the past 48 months.

 3. Up To 2 Cards Per 30 Days